byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<fluffypony>** but pick ONE StackExchange, as the rep isn't cumulative across Stacks
 **\<meeting-bot> [anonimal]** Ok, anything else for point 1?
 **\<fluffypony>** yes just a small thing
-**\<xmrpromotions>** How do you feel about reaching out to leaders in the Tor community to request support?
+**\<btrpromotions>** How do you feel about reaching out to leaders in the Tor community to request support?
 Some may be curious about I2P and active Tor SE users will really help us with activity requirements after launch
 **\<fluffypony>** the deep web StackExchange proposal has failed due to lack of follow-through on commitments, so the i2p one is more necessary than before
 **\<meeting-bot> [anonimal]** Hmm, tricky.
-**\<fluffypony>** xmrpromotions: that's certainly a possibility, but the Tor community is going through a bit of a difficult time at the moment, it may be prudent for us to wait it out
+**\<fluffypony>** btrpromotions: that's certainly a possibility, but the Tor community is going through a bit of a difficult time at the moment, it may be prudent for us to wait it out
 **\<meeting-bot> [anonimal]** How do I say this quickly,
 **\<fluffypony>** anonimal: by typing fast? :-P
 **\<meeting-bot> [anonimal]** I have a strong impression that Tor does not care about I2P.
 **\<meeting-bot> [anonimal]** Nothing personal, just different technologies.
-**\<xmrpromotions>** If you are talking about the applebaum allegation I agree the timing is not great.
+**\<btrpromotions>** If you are talking about the applebaum allegation I agree the timing is not great.
 I plan to largely ignore that news for now since the evidence is not even public
 **\<meeting-bot> [anonimal]** I agree with fluffypony for now.
 **\<meeting-bot> [anonimal]** I'd like to come back to that idea though in the future.
-**\<xmrpromotions>** Okay.
+**\<btrpromotions>** Okay.
 I wont make any aggressive outreach efforts to the Tor community at this time
 **\<meeting-bot> [anonimal]** Ok, anything else on 1.?
 **\<fluffypony>** nothing from my side
 **\<meeting-bot> [anonimal]** 2. fluffypony, last meeting we talked about website content,